QBladeOcean/QBladeOceanDocs/docs/source/src/user/airfoil/airfoil.rst

     :align: center
     :alt: NACA Airfoil with gap and flap.

-    The NACA4412 airfoil generated previously however trasformed to have a trailing edge gap (dashed line) and to have a trailing edge flap (dash-dot line).
+    The NACA4412 airfoil generated previously is transformed to have a trailing edge gap (dashed line) and a trailing edge flap (dash-dot line).

 .. footbibliography::